tpeach90/FlexiSocial/README.md

 Create and run the container.

 > ℹ️ **_NOTE:_**
-> If you plan on using Docker for the GraphQL server as well (not recommended), you will need to create a network so the database and server can communicate.
+> If you plan on using Docker for the GraphQL server as well, you will need to create a network so the database and server can communicate.
 This can be achieved with the command:
 > ```bash
 > docker network create flexisocial-net
 > ```